Minimizing the negativity of quantum circuits in overcomplete quasiprobability representations: Constructing generalized quasiprobability representations

 \subsection{Representation of basic elements}

-Here we consider how the basic elements of quantum circuits, namely, states, channels, and measurements, are obtained within the generalised quasiprobability representation to have the minimal possible negativity.
-The synopsis of this analysis is presented on Fig.~\ref{fig:rep_elements}.
+Here we consider how the basic elements of quantum circuits, namely, states, channels, and measurements, are obtained within the generalized quasiprobability representation to have the minimal possible negativity.
+The synopsis of this analysis is presented in Fig.~\ref{fig:rep_elements}.